MANUFACTURED STONE VENEER PROBLEMS

 After reading that, it made perfect sense to me what the problem is.
 So I reached out to you for some help, and here we are.
 Stuck, not knowing where to go from here.”

-Should my home inspector catch this?
+Should your home inspector catch this problem?

 I asked them if they had gotten a home inspection before they closed on their new home, and they said no. (This is not surprising; lots of people don’t get a home inspection on new construction- they think it’s a waste of money.)

 In fact, there are lots of home inspectors currently who still don’t know anything about these issues, and don’t report them to their home buyers.
-I get a couple calls a month from people who find my blog and are wanting answers about why their guy “didn’t say anything about all this.”
+I get a couple of calls a month from people who find my blog and are wanting answers about why their guy “didn’t say anything about all this.”

-I don’t know.
-You will have to ask your inspector about that.
 The boilerplate answer I hear in the home inspection world is that problems like this one are beyond home inspection items, as they’re not visible on the surface (technically a home inspection is a non-invasive look at the house).
-You see, a lot of home inspectors hide behind that excuse to keep the heat off of them, and keep their job quick and easy.
-Personally, I think that is chicken-$#!@ and doesn’t do anyone any good.
-Issues with manufactured stone are widespread, and the sooner everyone involved learns about and deals with the problem at hand, the better off we’ll all be.

 As for now, Beth and Sam are exploring options on what happens next.
 I hope to stay in the loop and bring you a happier story of restoration and repair when that time comes.
 Stay tuned for an update!